|The Sheep Shed Studio

 you want.
 We have room, and we have fiber.
 Got a problem, you

 can bet someone can help.
-What to sell one, bring it along.
+Want to sell one, bring it along.

 Much talking, story telling, and laughing are ongoing.